Azovè

 Azovè is an arrondissement in the Kouffo department of Benin.
 It is an administrative division under the jurisdiction of the commune of Aplahoué.
 According to the population census conducted by the Institut National de la Statistique Benin on February 15, 2002, the arrondissement had a total population of 22,853.

+Azovè, like many areas of Benin, is home to a constituent monarchy.